1. Home

 Currently there are 14 board certifications offered by BPS: Ambulatory Care Pharmacy, Cardiology Pharmacy, Compounding Sterile Preparations Pharmacy, Critical Care Pharmacy, Emergency Medicine Pharmacy, Geriatric Pharmacy, Infectious Diseases Pharmacy, Nuclear Pharmacy, Nutrition Support Pharmacy, Oncology Pharmacy, Pediatric Pharmacy, Pharmacotherapy, Psychiatric Pharmacy and Solid Organ Transplantation Pharmacy.

-Day to Day of a Board Certified Pharmacist
+Day to Day of a Board-Certified Pharmacist

 Conclusion